 EXTENTION: Stain beams; install shiplap boarding to vaulted ceiling (plans changed and now nearly completed); build and install main kitchen (in progress); tile floor (DONE); decorate (towards end of year we anticipate).

-During 2017 we have decided not to start any more 'big' house projects concentrating instead on adding the finishing touches to those past projects which were completed to a stage that made our home liveable.
+We have decided not to start any more 'big' house projects concentrating instead on adding the finishing touches to those past projects which were completed to a stage that made our home liveable.
 These finishing touches still include some interesting ideas, such as using a Japanese technique for preparing wood to be used as external cladding and some beautiful but useful 'handrails' for the mezzanine area.

 Lower down the priority list is rebuilding the barn, which will involve taking down a kerpitch (adobe) wall and reconstructing it without its current slant, building 2 new internal walls and a new front wall (it was wooden) before roofing the whole area (this got moved up the list and is a current project, which we are tackling, slowly and in stages).
 We are planning on moving the garden further up the priority list this coming year and hope Tracey will be able to take time off from the building side to enjoy that part of our life.
-Unfortunately the garden has once again been put on back-burner, other than basic maintenance to ensure we have crops for eating and preserving

 At certain times of the year we would ideally like to host someone we are comfortable enough with to leave as caretaker in our home a few days at a time, this would require someone with excellent animal skills, responsible, mature and capable of showing initiative.
 Any helpers we do feel comfortable enough to leave in our home will not be asked to do additional jobs during this period, although we won't say no if you insist.